Stop the Harassment: Applying for a Protection Order in Singapore

 During the hearing, the judge will consider the evidence that you have put forward, as well as the alleged perpetrator’s own case, before making a decision on whether the PO should be granted.

-Step 5: Serving the PO on the perpetrator
+Step 5: Serving the Protection Order on the perpetrator

 If your application for a PO is successful and the PO is granted, you must serve it on the perpetrator.
 The PO takes effect only after it has been served.

-How Long Might It Take For You to Get the PO?
+How Long Might It Take For You to Get the Protection Order?

 At present, there is no fixed timeline for when you are to receive the PO but it is likely to be more than a month.